Updated: Jul 22, 2022

 You Are Today What You Practiced in 2018 – Change What You Practice and You’ll Change You in 2019

 You’ve probably heard that ‘practice makes perfect’ or that you need to ‘build good habits’.
 But - what if you are building a habit or daily practice that’s not so useful or healthy?
 This month, we’re turning to the cast of Netflix’s Queer Eye for some insights on creating positive daily practices and mindful moments!

 On twitter a few months ago, Queer Eye’s culture expert, Karamo Brown, raised an excellent question.
 When Karamo asked, “What do you practice daily?
 Joy or Worry?
 Love or Fear?”, he points out that what you practice is what you get good at doing, and what you become good at becomes your life.

 When working with their career and life coaching clients, Shinebright co-founders Meike Hennon and Shannon Philip often help their clients uncover all sorts of habits – “daily practices” that both uplift and deplete.
 Humans are complex and contradictory at times, and addressing a client’s habits head-on can be a huge breakthrough opportunity during coaching.

-During Shinebright coaching, we ask clients to step back and be honest with themselves: Are you spending your precious time being judgmental and practicing negative self-talk, or are you spending it on building confidence and self-worth?
+During Shinebright Career and Life Coaching, we ask clients to step back and be honest with themselves: Are you spending your precious time being judgmental and practicing negative self-talk, or are you spending it on building confidence and self-worth?
 Queer Eye’s Karamo puts the power in your hands by asking “What are the things I’ve been saying to myself three or more times a day?
 Those are the things you are practicing.
 And if you don’t like those things, you have the ability to change them.
 Practice saying something new and creating a different life.”

 Staying aware of what you spend time doing every day is an incredibly important step to building the life and career you want.
 This month we’re going to focus on some of the daily habits that we’ve seen have the biggest impact in our own lives and in the lives of our clients.